What you should know

 These highlights don’t cover the many other efforts we make to sustain and improve power delivery — from replacing transformers and adding utility poles to installing new switches and sensors.

-Resiliency and Security
+Resilience and Physical Security